Our Intermediate Staff

 To email Ms. Settefrati click here!

 I graduated from Mundelein College (Loyola University) with a Bachelor of Fine Arts degree in Art and French with minors in Education and Italian.
 I studied abroad at the Loyola University Rome Center, which allowed me to visit family in Italy and to travel throughout Europe.
 I

 completed graduate course work in Human Resource Management and Development/Training at National College of Education (National-Louis University).

 I am a parishioner of St. Francis Borgia Parish and thankful to also be a part of the teaching team at St. Francis Borgia School in grades 5 through 8.
 I previously taught junior high students at St. William School.
 Before returning to a teaching career at SFB, I worked in the financial and technology fields.
 My educational goal is to provide students with positive, challenging opportunities to learn from the world around them.
 I love sharing my passion of languages and foreign places with my students, as I enjoy traveling and experiencing the sights and sounds of different cultures.

 To email Miss Kailin Haderspeck click here!

 I am St. Francis Borgia’s fourth-grade teacher.
-This is my first year as a teacher, but I had the opportunity to be a student teacher in the St. Francis Borgia middle school science department last spring.
+This is my second year as a teacher, but I had the opportunity to be a student teacher in the St. Francis Borgia middle school science department last spring.
 Now that I have completed my degree in Elementary Education and Natural Science from Dominican University, I’m happy to be back at this warm, welcoming community.
 My goal is to provide students with a positive, challenging learning environment where they can develop a strong passion for learning through student-centered learning activities, like engagement with technology and hands-on STEM learning projects.
 I am so grateful to be a part of the strong community of learners at St. Francis Borgia and look forward to a great year.

 Ms. Madeline Kruse, 3rd Grade